EGI-Federation/eosc-data-transfer/README.md

 new parser service, with the following settings:

 - `name` is the human-readable name of this data source.
-- `url` is the base URL for the REST client that will be used to call the API of this data source.
 - `class` is the canonical Java class name that implements the interface `ParserService` for this data source.
+- `url` is the base URL for the REST client that will be used to call the API of this data source (optional).
 - `timeout` is the maximum timeout in milliseconds for calls to the data source.
   If not supplied, the default value 5000 (5 seconds) is used.